syl20bnr/emacs-emoji-cheat-sheet-plus/README.md

 - new minor mode: `emoji-cheat-sheet-plus-display-mode` replacing emoji codes in buffer by the its image,
 - new function: `emoji-cheat-sheet-plus-insert` to insert an emoji at point using an helm front-end.
-It is the possible to insert several emoji thanks to helm persistent action or its multiple selection feature.
+It is possible to insert several emoji thanks to helm persistent action or its multiple selection feature.

 ## Using emoji-cheat-sheet-plus :electric_plug: